data301-2020-winter1/course-project-solo_502/README.md

 ## Organization of the Project

 >The *data* directory contains the raw and the processed data.
-The *analysis* directory contains the project function used to clean and wrangle the data as well as individual notebooks for each ski resort.
-In each notebook, the ski resort data gets analyzed, cleaned and visualized using the same code.
-The resulting graphs are saved in the *images* directory.
+The *analysis* directory contains the project function used to clean and wrangle the data in *project_function* as well as individual notebooks for each ski resort in the subdirectory *ski resort scripts*.
+In each notebook, the respective ski resort data is analyzed, cleaned and visualized using the same code.
+The specific conclusions and comments are results of the graphs in each individual notebook.
+The graphs are saved in the *images* directory for further comparison.
 Since I wrote the code while analyzing data for data from Whistler, the file **Whistler_analysis** contains very specific explanations, comments and interpretations of my code and data.
 All the other notebooks are simply copies of said code that analyze the data from a different locations.
-Hence the explanations are not quite as detailed in these notebooks.
+Hence the explanations are not quite as detailed in these additional notebooks.

+## Future work

+> Depending on the nature of the future milestones I will adapt the analysis of this project.
+This could include investigation of more ski resorts, detailed comparisons of the analyzed ski resorts or simply an extension of the current analysis with different or additional graphs.